MESA Engineering Program (MEP)

 The Career Center offers a proactive comprehensive career development program, fostering partnerships with community and campus businesses to provide hands-on work experience for students and alumni.

-Experiential Education and Internships offer students academic credit for employment opportunities that complement their educational endeavors by matching educational goals with work experiences.
+Experiential Education and Internships offer students academic credit or experience for employment opportunities that complement their educational endeavors by matching educational goals with work experiences.

-The On-Campus Recruiting (OCR) program provides students and alumni with an opportunity to interview with Fortune 500 companies, top accounting firms, government agencies and other well-known organizations without ever leaving campus.
+The On-Campus Interviews (OCI) program provides students and alumni with an opportunity to interview with Fortune 500 companies, top accounting firms, government agencies and other well-known organizations without ever leaving campus.
 Interviews for full-time and internship opportunities are conducted within our Career Center.

 See also Campus Life/Student Resources/Career Center.

 In the EXCEL Program, Sacramento State students learn the basics of tutoring elementary school children in reading or mathematics.
 After training, they work under supervision at local elementary schools helping children who are achieving below grade level.
 The following classes each offer 3 units of upper division credit: